GautierED/Hodl/README.md

 # Hodl
-dApp that let you lock an amount of token for a period of time using your Metamask wallet
+dApp that let you lock an amount of token for a period of time

 Solidity / React / Hardhat / Web3 / Ethers / Metamask / Ethereum / Binance Smart Chain